act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 #### Failed Example 8

-The descriptive label coded with the `label` element is through the accessible name calculation overwritten by an `aria-label` that is not descriptive.
+While Expectation 1 is met, Expectation 2 fails because the descriptive label coded with the `label` element through the accessible name calculation is overwritten by an `aria-label` that is not descriptive.

 ```html
 <label for="fname">First name:</label>